-SPAN 20A Spanish for Heritage Students 4 units 72 lecture hours
+SPAN 20A Spanish for Heritage Students 4 units

 Reading and writing in Spanish, targeted to Spanish speakers.
 Readings pertinent to the life and culture of Hispanics in the United States, compositions exploring personal, political, and cultural issues, exams, advanced grammar.
 Instruction in Spanish.
 (L)